 You may pay a fine by Cash, Money Order, Cashier's Check, Personal Check, Credit Card (Visa, MasterCard, Discover).
-Credit Cards are accepted to pay fines and fees online only at our two Web vendors.
+Credit Cards are accepted to pay fines and fees online only at www.azcourtpay.com .
 A charge from these vendors will be associated with online payments.

 Please do not pay by cash through the mail.
 Checks should be made payable to Oro Valley Magistrate Court.

 If your fine is listed on the bond card you received from the police officer, you may mail in your payment.
 If you mail your payment you will be admitting responsibility to the civil traffic charges you have received and your will not have to appear in court.
 If your fine is not listed on the Bond/Fine Schedule, then you must appear on your court date.
 Credit card payments are accepted online only.

 For any questions regarding suspension, defendants should contact MVD at:

 TTD Systems Only: Phoenix (602) 712-3222 | Elsewhere in Arizona 1-800-251-5866

 Can I go to defensive driving school?